Hendrik Meijer

-Hendrik Meijer (December 28, 1883 – May 31, 1964) was a Dutch-American businessman who founded the supercenter chain Meijer.
+Hendrik Meijer (December 28, 1883 – May 31, 1964) was a Dutch businessman who founded the supercenter chain Meijer in the United States.

+He is the great-grandfather of former Republican Michigan congressman Peter Meijer.

 Early life

-Meijer was born on December 28, 1883, in Hengelo, Netherlands.
+Meijer was born on December 28, 1883, in the town of Hengelo, Overijssel in the eastern Netherlands.
 With the town being recently industrialized following the Industrial Revolution, his father worked under harsh conditions at a Stork B.V. mill.
 Beginning at the age of 12, Meijer worked at the mill himself, adopting anarchist and socialist views during this time.
 He began distributing pamphlets and posters in support of these ideologies and criticizing Dutch colonialism.
 Meijer later joined the Dutch military to avoid further factory work.

 After leaving the military, he met Gezina Mantel, the daughter of anarchist and socialist organizers.
 He immigrated to the United States beside his parents and sister in 1907.
 Mantel wrote him often to ensure that Meijer remained active with anarchism and the teachings of social anarchist Ferdinand Domela Nieuwenhuis.
 Meijer first resided in Holland, Michigan, and was irritated by the conservative community and Christian Reformed Church, immediately joining a socialist group upon arrival.
 The group, possibly called "Modern Sons of Marx", met on Sunday; the city and Christian Reformed Church strictly believed Sundays were for the Sabbath and rest, though the group countered this by holding socialist meetings on Sunday.

 Meijer left Holland and worked various jobs as a cloth salesman, chicken and dairy farm worker, and mill worker.
 In 1912, Mantel arrived in the United States and the two settled in Greenville, Michigan.
 The couple married on November 11, 1912, to commemorate the date anarchists were executed following the Haymarket affair.
 This same year, Meijer opened a barber shop in Greenville.

 Career

 In 1934, Meijer entered the grocery business during the Great Depression in an unrented building he constructed beside his barbershop.
 At the time, he borrowed $338.76 to purchase goods for the unused space, believing that if they did not sell, his family could use them.
 With the help of his son Frederik, the two began to operate the grocery store.

 As the founder and leader of his grocery chain, Meijer's leadership was at the forefront of the industry, instituting self-service shopping, the use of shopping carts and the use of conveyors on the check-out counter.
 Workers of Meijer unionized in 1951 and he began to share feelings of frustration with their organization.
 In 1962, Meijer and his son Frederik pioneered the superstore concept with the opening of Thrifty Acres in Grand Rapids, Michigan.

-On May 31, 1964, Meijer died at the age of 80 and Frederik took his position to lead the supermarket chain.
+On May 31, 1964, Meijer died at the age of 80 and Frederik took his position as head of the supermarket chain.
 By the twenty-first century, the Meijer supermarket chain grew into one of the largest private companies and retail stores in the United States.